markus2610/Android-AutoSlideViewPager/README.md

 - `setStopScrollWhenTouch(boolean)` set whether stop auto slide when touching, default is true.
 - `setShowTitle(boolean) ` Whether the display page title, default is true.
 - `setShowPoint(boolean)   ` Whether the display point images, default is true.
+- `setScrollDurationFactor(double) ` set the factor by which the multiple of duration of sliding animation will change, default 1.0.

 ## Contact Me